“Is he a good sleeper?”

 Firstly, watch out for their individual Tired Signs.
 Each baby of course does have a unique personality, and so it is a matter of really getting under the skin of your baby to be able to ‘read’ his or her Tired Signs.

-Fourthly, swaddle your baby, either in a swaddling cloth or swaddling wrap – but gently package their uncontrollable arms and sharp nails ‘like a burrito’ because young babies have very little control over their limbs.
+Fourthly, swaddle your baby, either in a swaddling cloth or swaddling wrap – but package-wrap their uncontrollable arms and sharp nails ‘like a burrito’ because young babies have very little control over their limbs.

 Finally, turn the TV off!
 To your adult brain the TV can simply be background companionship to your day, but to a young baby a dominating lounge screen that is constantly flashing bright colours and emitting endless noise, is stimulation overload!
 If you can’t handle the silence (which actually can be quite golden) then turn on an easy-listening radio station or play some gentle relaxing music CDs.
 But think in terms of soft sounds.